dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-sql-functions.md

 but two commits are required to use the `DOLT_DIFF_SUMMARY()` table function and the table name is optional.
 It returns empty result if there are no tables with changes.

-Note that the `DOLT_DIFF_SUMMARY()` table function currently has restrictions on how it can be used in queries.
-It does not support aliasing or joining with other tables, and argument values must be literal values.
+Note that the `DOLT_DIFF()` table function currently requires that argument values be literal values.

 ### Privileges